FromTellus/simple-user-management-system-back-end/readme.txt

 Back-end for my simple user management system.
 Just run `npm install` and `npm start` to start the server.
+For the front-end part see : https://github.com/FromTellus/simple-user-management-system